Summer Camps

 Preserving Jewish heritage in Zarasai, Lithuania.

-Jewish cemetery in Zarasai, Lithuania.
+Documenting grave stones at a Jewish cemetery in Lithuania.